The 5 best cell phones that people with dementia can actually use are:

 Long Battery Life Between Charges

 Let’s face it.
-This population may forget to charge the phone often.
+They will forget to charge the phone at one time or another.
 So, get one with a long standby time.
-That way, it will hopefully be ready to go in the event of an emergency.
+That way, it will be functional when they need it.

 One-Touch SOS Emergency Button

-I really recommend phones with one-touch speed dialing for quick calls during emergencies.
-Even better if it’s red or labeled SOS!
+I really recommend phones with one-touch speed dialing for storing phone numbers for quick calls during emergencies.
+Even better if it’s red or clearly labeled SOS!

-Bright, Clear Screen That is Easy to See
+Bright, Clear Large Screen That is Easy to See

 The digital screen should be brightly backlit with big, bold print so that it can be read easily – during the day and the night.